stat545ubc-2022/assignment-b3-ziwei11/README.md

 6. Create an interactive data table by using the DT package, `DT::dataTableOutput()` function, and `DT::renderDataTable()` function
     - Turn a static table into an interactive table.

+Additional features for Assignment 4:

+7. Allow the user to download the table as a .csv file using `downloadButton()` function.

+8. Allow the user to select different variables to display in the plot using `selectInput()` function.

+9. Add CSS to make the app look nicer.
+The color of background and UI elements are changed to match steam-like color palette.

 ## Dataset Acknowledgement